 Formal loans

-These are loans from banks, microfinance institutions, financial institutions or other lenders.
-The loans may be for investments.
-For example, the loans may be for the purchase of machines or construction of buildings.
-The loans can also be for day to day operations of the business.
+These are loans from banks, microfinance institutions, financial institutions, or other lenders.
+The loans may be for investment.
+For example, the loans may be for the purchase of machines or the construction of buildings.
+The loans can also be used for day-to-day operations of the business.

 Loans from family

-Sometimes businesses get loans from close family members and relatives such as parents, sisters, brothers, sons etc. The loans normally do not have interests and may also not have the periods within which to be paid.
+Sometimes, businesses obtain loans from close family members and relatives, such as parents, siblings, and children.
+The loans typically do not have interest and may also not have a specified repayment period.

 Loans from informal lenders

-In every market, there are informal lenders such as shylocks.
-These loans will have time frames within which they should be paid.
-The loans normally have an interest.
+In every market, there are informal lenders, such as shylocks.
+These loans will have specific repayment time frames.
+The loans normally bear interest.
 The loans are often deposited into the bank statements.

 Loans from other businesses

 Occasionally, some companies rely on business-to-business loans.
-The loans are often soft loans whose repayment period may be within a short time or it may not be specified.
+The loans are often soft loans, whose repayment period may be short or unspecified.
 The loans are deposited into the bank accounts.

 Capital injection by shareholders or directors

-When businesses do not have adequate resources, they may ask current shareholders and/or directors to inject more capital into the business.
-This may be either equity capital or loans.
+When businesses lack adequate resources, they may ask current shareholders and/or directors to invest additional capital in the company.
+This may be either equity capital or debt financing, such as loans.

 Re-banked cheques